 The WRT’s work is made possible by a network of people committed to the Trust’s vision.

 Michael has resided on Waiheke Island since 2010.
 Originally from Detroit Michigan USA, Michael spent a number of years in the states gaining a bachelor’s degree in Urban Planning and working for State Government before settling on Waiheke.
 While in New Zealand Michael also attended the University of Auckland and graduated with a Masters in planning practice.

 Michael has specialised in not-for-profit organisations and has worked in this sector in Auckland since 2010, as the national project manager at the Problem Gambling Foundation of New Zealand and now as the general manager at the Waiheke Resources Trust.

 Michael has helped create organisations on Waiheke, serving as a founding member of the Waiheke Community Housing Trust.
 He has also had instumental roles in the creation of the Waiheke Collective, Island Waste Collective, and Te Korowai O Waiheke.

 Michael lives with his family on the island and practices and supports sustainable initiatives on Waiheke.

-As a mother of 2 young children who is passionate about her community , working with and supporting grass roots community projects and initiatives is important to Kristin and the work she does.
+As a mother of 2 young children who is passionate about the environment and her community, being active and supporting grass roots community initiatives is forefront to the work she does.